KaranKumar919/MeghaDrsti/README.md

 ---

-## 🌐 About Meghadrsit
+## 🌐 About MeghaDrsti

-**Meghadrsit** is an AI-powered conversational weather intelligence platform designed to make complex meteorological information **simple, accessible, and actionable**.
+**MeghaDrsti** is an AI-powered conversational weather intelligence platform designed to make complex meteorological information **simple, accessible, and actionable**.

 Instead of navigating multiple weather portals, forecast charts, technical datasets, and warning bulletins, users can simply ask questions in natural language and receive contextual weather insights.